joanrod/ocr-vqgan/README.md

 ```

 ## Contact
-Juan A. Rodríguez (joanrg.ai@gmail.com). **We are looking for collaborators!** so don't hesitate to ask us about the project.
+Juan A. Rodríguez (joanrg.ai@gmail.com). **We welcome collaborators!** so don't hesitate to ask us about the project.